Fun Home at The Royal Exchange

 Frankcom isn’t the only one making a Homecoming.
 Opposite Olivier award-winning Nigel Harman as Bruce, Alison is played by Jodie McNee, a Royal Exchange regular who has appeared here many times before – including in A Taste of Honey, where she performed alongside Natasha Cottriall, who plays Joan in this play.
 Designer Peter Butler also makes a welcome return, last working here on the critically-acclaimed Abigail’s Party.

 There’s something resonant about Frankcom directing this particular show.
 Fun Home is about what happens when a family organises itself around not seeing what’s plainly there.
-Frankcom spent 20 years doing the opposite – gradually expanding what and who the Royal Exchange was for, being honest about what a theatre like this owed its city.
+Frankcom spent 20 years doing the opposite, gradually expanding what and who the Royal Exchange was for, and helping lay the foundations for a theatre that, 50 years in, is producing some of the most ambitious work in its history.

 Manchester has waited eight years to hear this story.
 Everything points to it being worth the wait.